 A lot will happen between now and when you die.

 Do you have a method to ensure you will still have $12 million left when you die?
 No matter what happens in the stock market, the global economy, your own family, or your business?

-For most of our clients, we find investors need something other than an all-index investment portfolio.
-Each situation is different, because each life is different.
+We find index fund investors need something other than an all-index investment portfolio for most of our clients.
+Each situation is different because each life is different.
 What you need will not be the same as what the next investor needs.